Hallsworth Conference Fund

 Potential applicants should discuss their plans with their School Research Director to ensure that the proposal is aligned with the School's research priorities and is consistent with the spirit of the Hallsworth fund.
 The budget for the event should be drawn up with the applicant's School Research Support Manager.

 Give the full title of the conference.
-This should be clear and, succinct and memorable
+This should be clear, succinct and memorable.

 Provide the full name, current appointment and employing institution for the principal convenor.

 Provide the following information for each other convener of the conference:

 Provide a summary of the subject of the conference - in accessible language suitable for a lay reader (max.
 200 words).
 Include the proposed date of the conference.

 Describe the aims and objectives of the conference, in sufficient detail to allow the Hallsworth committee to assess its importance (max 1,000 words).